-In Exchange versions older than 2010, third-party utilities like ExMerge were used to convert EDB to PST.
+In Exchange versions older than 2010, utilities such as ExMerge were used to export mailbox to an Exchange PST file.
 In Exchange 2010, PowerShell cmdlet New-MailboxExportRequest was introduced to achieve this purpose.
-Administrators used the Exchange Management Console (EMC) and the Exchange Control Panel (ECP) to manage the database.
+Administrators also used the Exchange Management Console (EMC) and the Exchange Control Panel (ECP) to manage and export the database.

-When Microsoft launched Exchange 2013, enhanced features and security features were introduced.
-Moreover, the way to export EDB to PST format also underwent a major change.
-In this version, a service called the Exchange Admin Center (EAC) is introduced and this service is used as the main database management interface.
-This article describes how this service helps in exporting EDB data to PST format.
+In Microsoft Exchange 2013, more enhanced features and security options were introduced.
+Most importantly, the way to export EDB to PST in Exchange also underwent a major change.
+In MS Exchange 2013, a service called the Exchange Admin Center (EAC) was introduced to manage the Exchange server, databases, and mailboxes via interactive Graphical User Interface (GUI).
+The EAC, a web-based service, replaced the EMC and ECP for database management.

-• Mailbox and public folder organization on the Exchange server
+- Manage user mailboxes and public folders in an organization on the Exchange server

-• Mailbox migration to PST format or to another server
+- Mailbox migration to PST format or another server

-How to perform Exchange 2013 export mailbox to PST
+Steps to Export Exchange 2013 Mailbox to PST

 Important Note: This link cannot be opened in just any web browser.
 Supported browsers include Internet Explorer versions 8 through 10 and later, Firefox version 11 and later, Safari version 5.1 and later, and Chrome version 18 and later.

 Step 2.
 Create a Shared Network Folder